KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - Can get a discount of up to 90% compared to On-demand
 - Instances that you can “lose” at any point of time if your max price is less than the current spot price
 - The MOST cost-efficient instances in AWS
-- Useful for workloads that are resilient to failure•Batch jobs
+- Useful for workloads that are resilient to failure
+  - Batch jobs
   - Data analysis
   - Image processing
   - Any distributed workloads